happybit/happybit.github.io/_posts/2014-06-21-rach-part-4-aich-transmission-timing.markdown

 in above formula, *d<sub>UE</sub>* is the distance between Node B and UE while *C<sub>light</sub>* is the light speed, i.e. 3e8 meters per second.

 In case the cell radius is 20 kilometers, *t<sub>AIF</sub>* is 0.0667 millisecond.
 Therefore we can calculate the maximum allowed *t<sub>proc</sub>* is 0.8 millisecond.
 And the more cell radius, the less *t<sub>proc</sub>* is allowed.
-So generally, the vendor will limit the maximum cell radius(for instance 60 km) when *AICH transmission timing* 0 is used by the operators.
+So generally, the vendors will limit the maximum cell radius(for instance 60 km) when *AICH transmission timing* 0 is used by the operators.